 All staff and visitors wear an ID badge whilst on site.

 Weston Way Nursery School aims to create an environment in which everyone feels safe, secure and valued.
 Children are happiest and learn most effectively when this happens.

-In order for us to provide an environment in which children learn effectively it is important that every person:
+In order for us to provide an environment in which children learn effectively it is important that every person follows our rainbow values.